palantus/sitemod-lists/README.md

-# sitemod-lists
+# Lists

-Lists for sitecore
+Allows you to create your own lists.
+Lists can be shared with other users.